Róisín Upton: International career

 Róisín Upton made her senior debut for the Ireland women's field hockey team in 2016.
 She quickly established herself as a key midfielder and penalty corner specialist.

-As of 15 August 2025, Upton has earned 136 senior caps for Ireland, scoring 29 goals, with most coming from penalty corners and penalty strokes.
+Upton has earned 159 senior caps for Ireland, scoring 52 goals, with most coming from penalty corners and penalty strokes.
 She reached her 100th cap milestone in December 2022.
+Her 150th cap in June 2026.

 Upton has had standout performances in major tournaments.
 At the 2019 EuroHockey Championship, she scored four goals against Belarus, helping Ireland secure a decisive victory.
 She has also contributed important goals in World Cup qualifiers, Nations Cup matches, and the FIH Olympic Qualifiers.
-Her most recent goal was scored on 15 August 2025 in a EuroHockey Championship match against Scotland via a penalty stroke.
+Her most recent goal was scored on 20 August 2026 in the World Cup against New Zealand.

 Historic Olympic Achievement

 Upton played a pivotal role in Ireland's qualification for the Tokyo 2020 Olympics.
 She scored the winning goal in the Olympic qualifier shootout against Canada, securing Ireland's first-ever Olympic appearance in women's hockey.

-At the Tokyo 2020 Olympics, Upton became the first Irish hockey player, male or female, to score at an Olympic Games.
+At the Tokyo 2020 Olympics, Upton became the first Irish female hockey player, to score at an Olympic Games.
 She scored in Ireland's opening match against South Africa on 24 July 2021, converting a penalty corner in the 9th minute to give Ireland an early lead.
 The match ended in a 2–0 victory, marking Ireland's first-ever win in Olympic women's hockey.